 4. Upload your WordPress files via FTP

-At this point, you’ve figured out how to download WordPress and you’re ready to install it onto your server.
+At this point, you’re ready to install it onto your server.
 You’ll need to access your FTP credentials, which can usually be found in your hosting panel.
 From here, open FileZilla, log into your server, and navigate to your root directory in the right panel.
 It’s usually called www or public_html.

 Head to your computer’s WordPress folder in the left panel.
 Depending on whether you’re uploading it to your root directory or a subdirectory, carry out the following: